neuronerd2020/Irla-labwebsite/content/authors/tori/_index.md

 ---
 # Display name
-title: Konner Kirwan
+title: Tori Zhuravleva

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Third Year Graduate Student in the Neuroscience Program (ask Konner what his exact title is)
+role: Viktoriya Zhuravleva, Ph.D.

 # Organizations/Affiliations
 organizations: